United States recognition of the Golan Heights as part of Israel

 On March 25, 2019, the United States officially recognized the Golan Heights as being under the sovereignty of Israel.
-Signed into effect by the Trump administration, the U.S. presidential proclamation marked the first instance of any country recognizing Israeli sovereignty over the Golan Heights; the territory is viewed as part of Syria under international law, though it has been under an Israeli military occupation since the 1967 Arab–Israeli War.
+Signed into effect by the Trump administration, the U.S. presidential proclamation marked the first instance of any country recognizing Israeli sovereignty over the Golan Heights.
+The territory is considered part of Syria under international law, and the rest of the international community does not recognize Israeli sovereignty, regarding the land as Israeli-occupied following the 1967 Arab–Israeli War.
 In 1981, Israel's government passed the Golan Heights Law — a de facto annexation of the territory.

 Israeli officials lobbied the United States into recognizing "Israeli sovereignty" over the territory.
 The U.S. recognition was seen as a political gift from American president Donald Trump, in a bid to help Israeli prime minister Benjamin Netanyahu gain a favorable standing among voters in the then-upcoming April 2019 legislative election.
 It was condemned by a number of countries and organizations, including the United Nations and the European Union (see § Reactions).
 The Syrian government rejected the U.S. statement, describing it as a "blatant attack" on Syria's sovereignty and territorial integrity.
 The recognition continued under the successor Biden administration.